annavanharmelen/Microsaccade-bias-experiment/README.md

 ## Configuration
 To make sure the experiment runs correctly, open the set_up.py file to enter the correct specifications of your monitor and set-up on lines 17-35.

-Two versions of this experiment exist.
-The most recent version runs when working on the main branch, the older version is available on the branch "Square-capture-cue".

 ## Running
 The experiment runs in its entirety (including some explanation, practice trials and breaks) if you run `python main.py`.